Personnel Monitoring

 Level II Exposure:

 A Level II Exposure occurs when a worker exceeds 30% of the allowable Quarterly or Annual Limit.
-A Level II Exposure will trigger an exposure investigation by the Radiation Safety Officer to determine any contributing factors and a required re-training to limit the individual's exposure to As Low As Reasonably Achievable.
+A Level II Exposure will trigger an exposure investigation by the Radiation Safety Officer to determine any contributing factors.
+Additionally, each individual shall receive one hour of re-training whenever the individual receives in excess of 30% of the allowable occupational dose measured over one calendar year.

 Exposure Reports: